nithril/nithril.github.io/_posts/2015-05-26-operational-intelligence-splunk.markdown

 AUTO_KV_JSON=false
 {% endhighlight %}

-* `INDEXED_EXTRACTIONS`: `Tells Splunk the type of file and the extraction and/or parsing method Splunk should use on the file.`
+* `INDEXED_EXTRACTIONS: Tells Splunk the type of file and the extraction and/or parsing method Splunk should use on the file.`
-* `KV_MODE`: `Used for search-time field extractions only.
+* `KV_MODE: Used for search-time field extractions only.
 Specifies the field/value extraction mode for the data.`
-* `AUTO_KV_JSON`: `Used for search-time field extractions only.
+* `AUTO_KV_JSON: Used for search-time field extractions only.
 Specifies whether to try json extraction automatically.`

 L'extraction des fields est donc faite à l'indexation.